 Do you know cell phones in Japan?
 Do you know the favorite models of the Japanese?
 Do you know some curiosities related to phones in Japan?
 In this article, we are going to talk all about Japanese phones.

-In the Japanese language, cell phones are called "keitai denwa" [携帯電話] which literally means "portable phones".
-The Japanese usually abbreviate it by calling it just "keitai" or "sumaho" [スマホ] which is an abbreviation for smartphone.
+In Japanese language, cellphones are called "keitai denwa" [携帯電話], which literally means "portable phones".
+Japanese people often shorten it by just calling it "keitai" or "sumaho" [スマホ], which is an abbreviation for smartphone.

 Even though Japan is the center of technology, many Japanese have not evolved and still use phones with keys or the famous flip-phones (those phones that open and close).
 A market that grows faster than the smartphone market itself.